Best Social Media Manager Job Description for 2021

 Social Media Manager Duties and Responsibilities

-Sample job duties and responsibilities are as follows:
+Sample job duties and social media manager responsibilities are as follows:

 - Oversee our Facebook, Twitter, Instagram, YouTube, and other social media accounts.